Nachtrotechnik/prestudy/progress/daily_study_schedule.md

 ---

 **Remember**: This schedule is a guide, not a rigid rule.
 Adapt it to your learning style and schedule constraints.
 The key is consistent daily practice! 🎯

+**Your Python basics are complete - now focus on Java OOP and Meta exercises!** 🚀